dotnet/AspNetDocs/aspnet/web-forms/overview/older-versions-getting-started/tailspin-spyworks/tailspin-spyworks-part-4.md

 ![](tailspin-spyworks-part-4/_static/image6.jpg)

-Now we need to implement the ProductDetials.aspx page and the AddToCart functionality.
+Now we need to implement the ProductDetails.aspx page and the AddToCart functionality.

 Use File-&gt;New to create a page name ProductDetails.aspx using the site Master Page as we did previously.